-For the past two months, I’ve been conducting an informal experiment.
+For the past two months, I’ve been conducting an informal experiment looking at commuting costs.
 Spurred by the high cost of gas — $4 per gallon to fill my Mini!?! — I decided to use alternate transportation: my feet.
 In May, I walked over 200 miles.
 In June, I’ve walked less but biked more.

 Walking and biking takes more time, it’s true, but not as much as I’d feared.
 Besides, walking and biking give me additional exercise, so there’s a cost benefit there (both in terms of time and money).
 Plus, I’ve discovered that I’m pretty good at multitasking while walking.
 Sometimes I just relax and enjoy the journey, but other times I’m able to read as I walk or even write rough drafts of blog posts.